 Thanks for asking about paperless billing!
 AlexRenew strongly believes that having a paperless option is important for a number of reasons, including minimizing negative impacts to our environment.
 We are happy to offer our customers the ability to opt in to paperless billing offered directly through our website, instead of having to use a third-party vendor.
 You can sign up for paperless billing and auto payments by visiting alexrenew.myutilityportal.com.

-When it comes to your wastewater service, you should only be charged for your indoor water use and not for warm-weather activities like washing your car or watering your lawn, does not flow into the sanitary sewers and is not treated at our wastewater treatment plant.
+Some of the water that you use during summer, from activities like washing your car or watering your lawn, does not flow into the sanitary sewers and is not treated at our wastewater treatment plant.
 To only bill our customers for the wastewater that we treat, AlexRenew’s bill uses your winter average.
 If you live in a single-family residence, the maximum water use on your AlexRenew bill from March through November is capped.
 The cap is set at either the average monthly residential use during the previous winter period (December through February) which is called your “winter average” or 4,000 gallons*, whichever is greater.
 For more information, visit our page on the Winter Average.

 Why do customers have to pay a separate water/wastewater bill?